 The Chinese country is mainly known for its production of tea which has quite a history.
 But despite its tea-drinking culture, China is in effect a coffee-producing country, now more than ever.
 Let’s have a look at its coffee history and the current situation of its coffee industry.

-China coffee history
+China coffee history and China coffee culture

 It may sound odd, but coffee in China was already introduced in the late 1800s when it was imported by a French missionary to Yunnan province.
 China Coffee didn’t get that far until the end of the second millennium when the country decided to invest in the coffee industry.
 Until that time, coffee was consumed at home, with mainly instant coffee bought from the groceries.